 That’s a good thing.
 Most of us go through life thinking of we can hide the ugliness so we can work on making more money and just focus all the things we dream of.
 But it’s through those ugly parts that reveal to us what we’re doing to sabotage our efforts, and that if you don’t come to terms with it, you’ll never raise your net-worth.

-For me, decluttering forced me to see my beliefs about how worthy I was as a person.
+For me, learning to declutter forced me to see my beliefs about how worthy I was as a person.
 It wasn’t fun, but it has been worth it.
-I now have money to go towards charity and have dedicated some of my time asking others to help out with my goal of raising $10,000 for Charity:Water.

 I encourage you to comb through some if your possessions to see what comes up for you.
 Who knows, it might be scary but also freeing.